JohnCoene/javascript-for-r/_book/6-01-computations-v8.md

 browserify in.js -o ms.js
 ```

 We can now source `ms.js` with v8, before we do so we ought to look at example code to see what has to be reproduced using V8.
-Luckily the library is very straightforward: it includes a single function for all conversions, e.g.: `ms('2 days')` to convert 2 days in milliseconds.
+Luckily the library is very straightforward: it includes a single function for all conversions, e.g.: `ms('2 days')` to convert two days in milliseconds.

 ```r